Manaslu Circuit ( MCT ) Trek

 • It is a beautiful drive from Kathmandu to Soti Khola, where you will see city lights and calm villages and settlements.

-• Get insight into Hindu and Buddhist culture from Kathmandu to Manaslu throughout the trek.
+• Gain insight into Hindu and Buddhist culture as you trek from Kathmandu to Manaslu.

-• You will have the chance to see some rare and endangered species, such as snow leopards, red pandas, and Himalayan tahr.
+• You will have the opportunity to see some rare and endangered species, including snow leopards, red pandas, and Himalayan tahr.

 Manaslu Circuit Trek Overview